quocnapy2001/Gas-Storage-Trading/README.md

 # Gas Trading

+## Motivation: I have never worked with gas trading before and have little to no exposure to this kind of trading.

 ## Data:
 - Monthly natural gas prices.
 Each data point is:
     + the market purchase price of natural gas.